Abdurizak/fitness-app/README.md

 React Hooks (useState, useEffect): For managing the app state and side effects.
 JSON Server: A mock backend server used to serve data locally via db.json.
 CSS: For styling the app.
+JavaScript: JavaScript can be used to create interactive elements, such as menus and form validation, and to improve the user experience with animations and visual feedback.
+It can also be used to update content and manage client-side interactions in web browsers.

 ## Getting Started
 Prerequisites